huangxc6/MIT_6.175_6.375_Lab/6.175_Lab6/discussion.md

 	end
 ```
 在指令为lw和sw时，nextPc修正为f2e.pc + 4，其它情况可以保持nextPc为eInst.addr。

+## Exercise 1 (20 Points):

+> Starting with the two-stage implementation in TwoStage.bsv, replace each memory with FPGAMemory and extend the pipeline into a six-stage pipeline in SixStage.bsv.In simulation, benchmark qsort may take longer time (21 seconds on TA's desktop, and it may take even longer on the vlsifarm machines).

 ## Discussion Question 2 (5 Points):
 ### What evidence do you have that all pipeline stages can fire in the same cycle?